etases/EduBlock.Report/Requirement.md

   * Staff is logged in.
   * Student exists.
   * Student is in a class.
-* **Postconditions:** System edit student's information.
+* **Post Conditions:** System edit student's information.
 * **Flow of Events:**
   * Staff go to EduBlock.
   * Staff login with username and password.
   * Staff click on “Classroom”.
   * Staff click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
   * Staff click "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
   * Staff click "Details" (icon) on actions column.
-  * System show student details.
+  * System shows student details.
   * Staff click "Update" button.
   * A form will appear, staff then edit student's information.
-  * System edit student's information and show success message.
+  * System edits student's information and show success message.
 * **Alternate Flow:**
   * Staff click "Reset" button in case they want to reset the form.
 * **Exception:**